 Organization.
 Meritage Homes Corporation ("Meritage Homes") is a leading designer and builder of single-family attached and detached homes.
-We primarily build in long-term high-growth markets of the United States and offer a variety of entry-level and first move-up homes.
+We primarily build in longterm high-growth markets of the United States and offer a variety of entry-level and first move-up homes.
 We have operations in three regions: West, Central and East, which are comprised of twelve states: Arizona, California, Colorado, Utah, Tennessee, Texas, Alabama, Florida, Georgia, Mississippi, North Carolina, and South Carolina.
 We also operate a financial services reporting segment.
 In this segment, we offer title and escrow, mortgage, and insurance services.
 Carefree Title Agency, Inc. ("Carefree Title"), our wholly-owned title company, provides title insurance and closing/settlement services to our homebuyers in certain states.
 Managing our own title operations allows us greater control over the entire escrow and closing cycles in addition to generating additional revenue.
 Meritage Homes Insurance Agency, Inc. ("Meritage Insurance"), our wholly-owned insurance broker, works in collaboration with insurance companies nationwide to offer homeowners insurance and other insurance products to our homebuyers.
 Our financial services operation also provides mortgage services to our homebuyers through an unconsolidated joint venture.

 We commenced our homebuilding operations in 1985 through our predecessor company, Monterey Homes.
 Meritage Homes Corporation was incorporated in the state of Maryland in 1988 under the name of Homeplex Mortgage Investments Corporation and merged with Monterey Homes in 1996, at which time our name was changed to Monterey Homes Corporation and later ultimately to Meritage Homes Corporation.
 Since that time, we have engaged in homebuilding and related activities.
 Meritage Homes Corporation operates as a holding company and has no independent assets or operations.
-Its homebuilding construction, development and sales activities are conducted through its subsidiaries.
-Its homebuilding activities are conducted under the name of Meritage Homes in each of our homebuilding markets.
-At March 31, 2025, we were actively selling homes in 290 communities, with base prices ranging from approximately \$203,000 to \$1,092,000.
+Meritage Homes' homebuilding construction, development and sales activities are conducted through its subsidiaries.
+Our homebuilding activities are conducted under the name of Meritage Homes in each of our homebuilding markets.
+At June 30, 2025, we were actively selling homes in 312 communities, with base prices ranging from approximately \$170,000 to \$1,040,000.

 Basis of Presentation.
 The accompanying unaudited consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
 These financial statements should be read in conjunction with the audited consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2024 ("Annual Report").
 The unaudited consolidated financial statements include the accounts of Meritage Homes and those of our consolidated subsidiaries, partnerships and other entities in which we have a controlling financial interest, and of variable interest entities (see Note 3) in which we are deemed the primary beneficiary (collectively, "us", "we", "our" and "the Company").
 Certain reclassifications have been made to prior year footnotes in the accompanying unaudited consolidated financial statements to conform to classifications used in the current year, including share and per share amounts and reporting segments, as discussed further below.
 Intercompany balances and transactions have been eliminated in consolidation.
-In the opinion of management, the accompanying unaudited consolidated financial statements include all normal and recurring adjustments that are considered necessary for the fair presentation of our results for the interim periods presented.
-Results for interim periods are not necessarily indicative of results to be expected for the full fiscal year.
+In the opinion of management, the accompanying unaudited consolidated financial statements to be expected for the full fiscal year.